MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Volume LED
 ^^^^^^^^^^^^

-Have an LED change it's brightness to reflect the current volume level.
+Have a LED change it's brightness to reflect the current volume level.

 .. code-block:: yaml